S3 method for simsum

 An object of class

-.- ci_level
+simsum.- ci_level

 Significance level for confidence intervals based on Monte Carlo standard errors.
 Ignored if a

-object with control parametermcse = FALSE
+simsumobject with control parametermcse = FALSEis passed.- df

 Degrees of freedom of a t distribution that will be used to calculate confidence intervals based on Monte Carlo standard errors.
 If

-(the default), quantiles of a Normal distribution will be used instead.
+NULL(the default), quantiles of a Normal distribution will be used instead.
 However, using Z-based or t-based confidence intervals is valid only for summary statistics such a bias and coverage.
 Confidence intervals for other quantities may not be appropriate, therefore their usage is not recommended.- stats

 Summary statistics to include; can be a scalar value or a vector (for multiple summary statistics at once).
 Possible choices are: